 The price at which you purchase shares of our common stock may not be indicative of the price that will prevail later in the trading market.
 You may be unable to sell your shares of common stock at or above your purchase price, which may result in substantial losses to you.
-As of March 31, 2022, there were approximately 6.2 million shares of our common stock outstanding and stockholders holding at least 5% of our stock, individually or with affiliated persons or entities, collectively beneficially owned or controlled approximately 34.2% of such shares.
+As of March 31, 2023, there were approximately 6.3 million shares of our common stock outstanding and stockholders holding at least 5% of our stock, individually or with affiliated persons or entities, collectively beneficially owned or controlled approximately 34.3% of such shares.
 Sales of large numbers of shares by any of our large stockholders could adversely affect our trading price, particularly given our relatively small historic trading volumes.
-If stockholders holding shares of our common stock in the public market, the trading price of our common stock could decline.
+If stockholders holding shares of our common stock sell, indicate an intention to sell, or if it is perceived that they will sell, substantial amounts of their common stock in the public market, the trading price of our common stock could decline.
 Moreover, if there is no active trading market or if the volume of trading is limited, holders of our common stock may have difficulty selling their shares.